vickyruud/jamming/README.md

 # Jamming

 Jamming is a single-page application (SPA) that allows users to search for songs on Spotify and create a playlist.
 The playlist can then be saved on spotify.
 The project was built using ReactJS.
 The data is retrieved via the Spotify api.
+You will be asked by Spotify to allow Jamming to access your profile data, you will have to accept it for the application to work.

 ## Setup